dwininapuspitaningrum-pixel/sql-data-warehouse-project/README.md

 ## About Me

 Hi!
 I'm Dwi Nina Puspitaningrum.
-I'm a fresh graduate from Actuarial Science who develop skills on data engineering and analytics.
-I make this portfolio based on Youtube channel **Data With Baraa** https://www.youtube.com/watch?v=SSKVgrwhzus&t=87335s.
+I'm a fresh graduate from Actuarial Science who develop skills on data engineering.